-In March of 2020, the production activities were suspended at the Project as a result of the COVID-19 pandemic with reduced operations that also continued in 2021.
+The Project's production activities were suspended in March 2020 due to the COVID-19 pandemic, and reduced operations continued in 2021.

 On February 18, 2022, Agnico Eagle announced its decision to place the Doris Mine into Care and Maintenance and suspend production at the Project.
 On March 30, 2022, Agnico Eagle provided the NWB with a formal written notice of Care and Maintenance for the Doris-Madrid operations under Part J, Item 4 of the Water Licence.
-Care and Maintenance at Doris and Madrid includes the temporary suspension of ore extraction at Doris and Madrid and milling operation at the Doris Mine.
+Care and Maintenance at Doris and Madrid includes the temporary suspension of ore extraction at Doris and Madrid, and milling operation at the Doris Mine.

-In 2022 and 2023, the primary focus at Hope Bay has been on exploration.
-Agnico Eagle continued exploration activities (site activities) in 2023 as well as management and modification of facilities to remain in regulatory compliance with various permits, licenses, and approvals for the Project.
-Exploration in 2023 was primarily shifted to the Madrid deposit to further expand the mineral resources with a focus on defining areas of higher-grade mineralization.
-The camp located further south in the Hope Bay belt at the Boston deposit was refurbished in 2022 and is ready to support exploration activities (Agnico Eagle 2024).
+In 2022 and 2023, Hope Bay's primary focus was exploration.
+Agnico Eagle continued exploration activities (site activities) in 2023, as well as management and modification of facilities to remain in regulatory compliance with various permits, licenses, and approvals for the Project.
+Exploration in 2023 was primarily shifted to the Madrid deposit to further expand the mineral resources, focusing on defining areas of higher-grade mineralization.
+The camp, located further south in the Hope Bay belt at the Boston deposit, was refurbished in 2022 and is ready to support exploration activities (Agnico Eagle 2024).

-Agnico Eagle is undertaking ongoing internal evaluations regarding various future production scenarios including operating a 4,000 tpd mine at Hope Bay.
-Current studies are evaluating production from the Doris and Madrid deposits only, which could both potentially enhance mine life and production profile (Agnico Eagle 2024).
+Agnico Eagle is undertaking internal evaluations of future production scenarios, including operating a 4,000 tpd mine at Hope Bay.
+Current studies only evaluate production from the Doris and Madrid deposits, which could enhance mine life and production profile (Agnico Eagle 2024).

 Agnico Eagle is also evaluating whether to retrofit the existing Doris mill or build a new mill closer to the Madrid Deposit.
 Key permits and approvals required to construct and mine the Doris, Madrid, and Boston deposits of up to 4,000 tpd are already in place.
 Agnico Eagle is also undertaking a strategic review of the planned activities at the Hope Bay Project and will confirm an appropriate schedule for the Project once available.
-Current projections suggest the Project will remain in care and maintenance until at least 2024.
+In 2024, key onsite activities included care and maintenance, exploration, and reclamation.
+Current projections suggest the Project will remain in care and maintenance until at least 2026.

 The placement of the Doris Mine into Care and Maintenance and the suspension of production of the Project required Agnico Eagle to update the Hope Bay SEMP Plan in 2022.
 Term and Condition No. 35 of the Project Certificate states that "Within six (6) months following an unanticipated temporary or final closure, and at least two (2) years prior to the planned Final Closure of the Project, the Proponent shall, in collaboration with the Hope Bay Socio-economic Working Group submit an updated Hope Bay Socio-economic Monitoring Plan to the Kitikmeot SEMC (referred to as KitSEMC) that will also include detail regarding specific measures that may mitigate the potential for negative effects as a result of the Project's temporary or permanent closure."
 As such, in 2022, Agnico Eagle updated the Hope Bay SEMP Plan to monitor and mitigate effects of the Project as related to care and maintenance implemented in March 2022, and to align the Plan with monitoring requirements for all phases of the Project.
-This 2023 SEMP Report is updated to reflect the new requirements of the updated Hope Bay SEMP Plan.
+The annual SEMP Plan.

-A summary of Project activities from 2013 to 2023 is provided in Appendix A.
+A summary of Project activities from 2013 to 2024 is provided in Appendix A.